-This program is geared toward babies/toddler to age 2.5.
+This program is geared toward babies and toddlers.
 We will enjoy short stories, songs, finger plays and flannel board stories.

 A traditional favorite – enjoy evenings of stories and sing-along fun.
 Children are invited to wear their pajamas to the library.

 Kids, ages 6-10, will use the visual programming languages Scratch and Snap to make the Finch Robots follow their commands.
 They will learn computational thinking and engage in problem solving as they guide their robots through a maze in the fun, hands-on class.